ropensci/excluder/README.md

 # Check for preview rows
 qualtrics_text %>%
   check_preview()
-#> i 2 rows were collected as previews.
-It is highly recommended to exclude these rows before further processing.
+#> 2 out of 100 rows were collected as previews.
+It is highly recommended to exclude these rows before further checking.
 #>             StartDate             EndDate         Status IPAddress Progress
 #> 1 2020-12-11 12:06:52 2020-12-11 12:10:30 Survey Preview      <NA>      100
 #> 2 2020-12-11 12:06:43 2020-12-11 12:11:27 Survey Preview      <NA>      100